Skip to main content

 Modals are a focused surface to collect data from users or display dynamic and interactive information.
 To users, modals appear as focused surfaces inside of Slack enabling brief, yet deep interactions with apps.
 Modals can be assembled using the visual and interactive components found in Block Kit.

-The first step to use modals in your app is to enable Interactive Components.
-Visit the Slack App configuration page, choose the app you're working on, and go to Features > Interactivity & Shortcuts on the left pane.
+The first step to use modals in your app is to enable interactive components.
+Visit the Slack app settings page, choose the app you're working on, and go to Features > Interactivity & Shortcuts on the left pane.
 There are three things to do on the page.

 • Turn on the feature